baehyunsol/femtoGPT/log.md

 It's using 3~4 GiB of RAM, when `num_tokens` is 80.

 I just wanted to test the new bpe tokenizer.
 I guess I have to increase the vocab size!

+# 13. Training a very large model (fail)

+- tokenizer: byte
+  - It doesn't matter, though
+- embedding degree: 640, num layers: 8, num heads: 16 (39.7M parameters)
+- dropout: 0, base_lr: 0.001, min_lr: 0.00001, warmup_steps: 100, decay_steps: 50000
+- step: n/a, loss: n/a, elapsed: n/a (Intel Core Ultra 7 155H)
+- data: doesn't matter

+I wanted to see how much memory does it take to train this large model.

+The first step was fine, it consumed about 10 GiB of RAM, when `num_tokens` is 80.
+The first step took 18 seconds.
+But at the second step, it started consuming 90% of RAM (my machine has 32GB), so I just killed it.